Curiously recurring template pattern: General form

-Some use cases for this pattern are static polymorphism and other metaprogramming techniques such as those described by Andrei Alexandrescu in Modern C++ Design.
+One use case for this pattern is static polymorphism.

 It also figures prominently in the C++ implementation of the Data, Context, and Interaction paradigm.

 In addition, CRTP is used by the C++ standard library to implement the std::enable_shared_from_this functionality.

+In Java and C#, CRTP can be done using recursive generics, with the base class being a generic parameter inheriting from itself: